spacetelescope/bibcat/docs/llm.md

 2023ApJ...954...31C
 ```

-### Asynchronous Batch Runs on Virtual Machines
+### Synchronous Batch Submission

 When you have a large set of papers to process with Bibcat, you can run multiple Bibcat jobs serially using the Bash script `run_bibcat_serial.sh` in the `bins/` folder.
-This script processes one batch input file (typically containing 1,000 papers) at a time and then sleeps for 2 hours before starting the next job, to avoid hitting the API rate limit.
-A single job of 1,000 API calls takes approximately 4,500 seconds to complete.
-Note that parallel batch processing would run into the API rate limits.
-We plan to implement [OpenAI Batch API](https://platform.openai.com/docs/guides/batch/batch-api) for more time-efficient and cost-effective asynchronous runs.
-But until then, you can use this Bash script below.
+This script processes one batch input file (typically containing 1,000 papers) at a time and then sleeps for 2 mins before starting the next job, to avoid hitting the API rate limit (model dependent).
+A single job of 1,000 API calls (1000 papers) depends on the models, tokens, and network traffic.
+With GPT-4.1-mini, it takes approximately 4,500 seconds to complete 1000 papers.
+The reasoning model, GPT-5-mini, could take 200-400 minutes per 1000 papers.
+We implemented [OpenAI Batch API](https://platform.openai.com/docs/guides/batch/batch-api) for more cost-effective asynchronous runs and check it out in the next section.

+The script takes two arguments: the path to the folder containing the batch input files, and the path to the folder where you want to save the log files.
+Each batch input file should contain a list of bibcodes or indices, one per line.
+The script will create a log file for each batch job in the specified log folder.
+Note that this log file is only for the bash script output, not the Bibcat output, which is saved in the Bibcat output directory as specified in your config file.

-To run this script, replace `/path/to/batch_files` and `/path/to/logs` with your actual batch files and logs directories, then execute the script from the terminal using:
+To run this script, replace `/path/to/batch_files` and `/path/to/logs` with the actual folder paths for your batch files and logs directories.
+Make sure the script is executable by running `chmod +x run_bibcat_serial.sh` if needed, then execute the script from the terminal using:

 ```bash
 ./run_bibcat_serial.sh /path/to/batch_files /path/to/logs